mindee/mindee-api-ruby/README.md

 # Mindee API Helper Library for Ruby
 Quickly and easily connect to Mindee's API services using Ruby.

+## Requirements
+The following Ruby versions are tested and supported: 2.6, 2.7, 3.0, 3.1

 ## Quick Start
 Here's the TL;DR of getting started.